TheMambaDev/themambadev.github.io/content/pages/mistakes.md

 ---
-title: "mistakes"
+title: "Mistakes"
 ---

 ## Mistakes That I Learned From
+a non-exhaustive list of mistakes i made and learned from to remind myself, also i will be updating it In Sha' Allah.

-1. **I know less than i think i know** - nov, 2022
+**I know less than i think i know** - Nov, 2022

-- for as long as i know.....
+Expanding on this soon

-2. **I am a better leader than a follower** - nov, 2022
+**I am a better leader than a follower** - May, 2020

-- for as long as i know.....
+Expanding on this soon

+**Standing still equals regressing** - Feb, 2021

+Expanding on this soon